robin-raymond/zax.io/compiler-directives.md

 The `requires` directive `[[requires=<options>, error]]` evaluates the code block that follows into a compile time constant of `true` or `false`.
 The code block that follows the compiles directive is executed if the code compiles.
 Failure to compile the code will result in the code resolving to `false`.
 The code must be capable of running at compile time.

-If `error` is specified then the failure to compile or returning false will cause a compiler error.
+If `error` is specified then the failure to compile or the `requires` code block returning false will cause a compiler error.

 Options are as follows:
 * `delay` (default) - attempt to compile and run the code but should it fail (possibly due to types or variables later declared), delay and retry compilation when other terms have evaluated